 This could include applying for a spousal visa in South Africa if you are in a Life Partnership agreement, or trying to prove the existence of a cohabitation arrangement in order to obtain a housing agreement from a Government organisation.

-It is necessary to enter into Life Partnership Agreement with a prospective life partner, and this agreement should deal with the following matters:
+It is necessary to enter into Cohabitation Agreement with a prospective life partner, and this agreement should deal with the following matters:

 Both parties are required to appear before the Notary, or else, to grant us with a Power of Attorney to authorise one of our attorneys to appear before the Notary on their behalf.